ronykrell/IDD-Fa19-Lab2/README.md

 **b.
 What song is playing?**

-The start wars theme song
+The star wars theme song

 ## Part E. Make your own timer